 By Claire Georgiou, Reboot Naturopath, B.HSc ND

 Grapefruits are certainly known for their weight loss benefits and are commonly associated with weight loss diets.
-They find their way into many weight loss plans including ideas like half of a grapefruit with a boiled egg or the grapefruit diet which included a serving of grapefruit whole or as a juice with each meal to speed up the metabolism and kickstart the weight-loss process.
-Once considered a myth, it now has science backing up its true health benefits.
+They also find their way into many weight loss plans.
+Once considered a myth, science now backs grapefruit’s true health benefits.

 Grapefruit has a long list of health benefits and due to its ability to alter pathways in the liver it can also cause increased concentrations of some medications and should be consumed with caution or not at all (more on this later).